CDonnerer/xgboost-distribution/README.rst

 ===========

-``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword in the constructor for specifying the distribution (see the `documentation`_ for a full list of available distributions):
+``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution (see the `documentation`_ for a full list of available distributions):

 .. code-block:: python